 Welcome to the Seahorse Class!
 Taught by Miss Hipwell

 Every week we have a special person.
-This person gets to do important jobs all week, like getting the register, standing in front of the line and much more!
-We go round in a circle and give reasons why the children say why the chosen child is so special!
+This person gets to do important jobs all week.
+We go round in a circle and all of the children give a reason why our chosen person is so special!

 Welcome to a new year in the Seahorse Class.
 As part of our new topic Turrets and Tiaras we were visited by a knight, who came to invite us on a special trip to Warwick Castle.
 The knight read us a letter from the Lord and Lady at Warwick Castle, which got us thinking lots of questions!

 On our trip to Warwick Castle, we had so much fun!
 We watched a bowman, he told us all about his job at the castle and we watched him shoot his arrows into the target.
 We also walked around all the steep steps in the turrets of the castle, and got to look inside!
 We also watched a bird show and saw some really big eagles!